latextemplates/generator-latex-template/README.md

 There are many latex templates out there.
 All of them make use of certain packages such as [hyperref], [listings], or [minted].
 The packages have to be a) included in the `.tex` file somehow and b) configured.
-Moreover, some packages offer interfaces to users.
+Moreover, some packages offer interfaces (such as new commands or new environments) to users.
 Minimal examples help to understand how a package works.

 The aim of the repository is to provide for each common latex package